simjanos-dev/LinguaCafe/README.md

 ## JMDict import (recommended for Japanese)
 Step 1: Download JMDict files.

 Download all the processed JMDict files from the [lastest release](https://github.com/simjanos-dev/LangApp/releases) on github.
-Download the .txt files, ignore the "Source code" files.
+Download the .txt and .xml  files, ignore the "Source code" files.

 Step 2: Copy the files into the LinguaCafe/storage/app/dictionaries/ directory.